frawst/cs207-chaykowj/mvgit/readme.md

 ## Function

-Running this script in a *UNIX environment with certain arguments will move or copy a particular folder to another location, and will create the destination if it does not already exist.
+Running this script in a *NIX environment with certain arguments will move or copy a particular folder to another location, and will create the destination if it does not already exist.
 It will also remove any git links in the original file location and reassociate the new folder with git for easy